vojtechkral/bard/doc/book/images.md

 # Images

-The Markdown image element is supported in bard.
+The Markdown image element is supported in Bard.
 The image path is relative to the `output` directory.
 For example, if we put a file named `horses.jpg` in the `output` directory, we can use it like this:

 ```md